 - 1. Quorum: A majority of IRB members must be present to conduct business.
 The IRB cannot act on a proposal unless at least one member whose primary concerns are in a non-scientific area is present.
 Members present may, by simple majority vote, or defer agenda items if they believe requisite members of the IRB are not present. - 2.
 Order of Business: The agenda for IRB meetings shall be: - a.
 Review of, and action on, minutes of previous meetings. - b.
-Old and New Business related to IRB functions. - c.
-Review, discussion of, and action on new full review proposals. - d.
-Review and discussion of, and action (if needed) on new expedited proposals. - e.
+Consent agenda (all exempt and expedited reviews since the last IRB meeting). - c.
+Old and New Business related to IRB functions. - d.
+Review and discussion of, and action (if needed) on new exempted or expedited proposals. - e.
 Review, discussion of, and action on continuing review proposals. - f.
 Review, discussion of, and action on substantive changes to previously approved proposals. - g.
+Review, discussion of, and action on new full review proposals. - h.
 Other business as identified by any member of the IRB. - 3.
 Actions: The meeting shall be conducted in accordance with the most recent edition of Robert's Rules of Order.
 Proposals shall be approved, approved with revisions, disapproved, or tabled until a specified future date by majority vote of those members present. - 4.
 Attendance by non-IRB members: IRB meetings are generally open to all members of the university community and the community-at-large.
 The IRB members may, on majority vote, close meetings for compelling reasons, as long as such closure does not conflict with 45 CFR Part 46, or other applicable Federal, State, or local law or regulations.
 Anyone may speak for or against a proposal, but remarks must be based only on the Criteria for Approval.
-The Chair(s) may limit the duration of comments or the number of speakers for and against a proposal to serve the best interest of committee functioning.
-Written comments received by the Chair(s) prior to the meeting will be distributed and appended to the minutes, insofar as they address the Criteria for Approval.
+The Chair may limit the duration of comments or the number of speakers for and against a proposal to serve the best interest of committee functioning.
+Written comments received by the Chair prior to the meeting will be distributed and appended to the minutes, insofar as they address the Criteria for Approval.